prabhuravichandran/prabhuravichandran.github.io/_posts/2025-12-23-hello-world.md

 ---

-## Part V: A Synthesisâ€”The Simplicity Design Framework
+## Part V: A Synthesis ”The Simplicity Design Framework

 Drawing from de Bono's philosophy and contemporary software patterns, we can articulate a six-step framework for designing simpler systems: